tmfg/mmtis-national-access-point/docs/deploy-with-slack/README.md

 ## Deploy branches with Slack slash commands [WIP]

-For warm up, read the related blog post here: http://dev.solita.fi/2017/04/12/easy-test-deployments.html
+As a warm up, read the related blog post here: http://dev.solita.fi/2017/04/12/easy-test-deployments.html

 We are basing our implementation on this blog post, using a slightly different environment and adding some enhancements not mentioned there.
 This guide will contain all the steps, code and security policy settings required to build a similar level of automation as introduced in the related blog post.